 Gas Tank Leaks Pose Fire Hazard

-Identifying Recall Vehicles
+Identifying Recalled Vehicles

 Other E-Z-GO Recalls

 - Operate vehicles on public streets only when permitted by state and local law.

-- Only operate vehicles when all passengers are safely seated and holding railing or support handles.
+- Only operate vehicles when passengers are sitting.

 - Drive slowly in congested traffic, on wet or unstable terrain, while in reverse and when turning.

 - Avoid sudden stops.

 - Do not drive under the influence of drugs or alcohol.